notapipeline/tiyo/README.md

 ## Commands
 Tiyo may be executed in one of 4 separate modes from the same binary

-- `serve` Runs the web interface and API listening on default port 8180
+- `Assemble` Runs the web interface for building (assembling) your pipeline.
+API listening on default port 8180
-- `fill` Listens for file events and loads the file names
+- `fill` Listens for file events and loads the file names - writes to assemble
-- `flow` Builds the containers and prepares the instruction-set for execution
+- `flow` Builds the containers and prepares the instruction-set for execution.
+Backend API listening on default port 8280 reads from / writes to Assemble
-- `syphon` Executes the instruction set inside a container
+- `syphon` Executes the instruction set inside a container Reads from Flow

 ## Storage
 Each pipeline is stored inside a BoltDB in base64 encoded JSON format.
 This format is a direct representation of the